JustusHibshman/line-games/README.md

 # Line Games

-This project is currently under development.
-It's a server and browser client for playing line-forming games like Tic-Tac-Toe, Pente, Link Four, etc.
+This project is a server and browser client for playing line-forming games like Tic-Tac-Toe, Pente, Link Four, etc.

-The goal is to eventually have all of the following features.
+It currently is in a beta release state and can be accessed at [playlinegames.net](https://playlinegames.net).

-## (Eventual) Features
+## Features

 ### Gameplay Choices